satoru-hata/agentic-hackathon-starter_team_c/backend/db/README.md

 The following tables have been created in the PostgreSQL database:
 - `users` - ✅ Created with all indexes
-- `employee_profiles` - ✅ Created with all indexes and foreign keys
+- `user_profiles` - ✅ Created with all indexes and foreign keys
 - `work_locations` - ✅ Created with all indexes and foreign keys
 - `schema_migrations` - ✅ Created with migration versions
 - `ar_internal_metadata` - ✅ Created for Rails metadata